 The system can be programmed to Auto-Arm at a specific time every day if it is in the disarmed condition.
 In order for the Auto-Arm function to work properly, you must program the correct Time of Day.
-For programming the clock and auto-arm times, see "[][6] User Functions" on page 9.
+For programming the clock and auto-arm times, see "[\][6] User Functions" on page 10.

 When the system's internal clock matches the Auto-Arm Time, the panel will check the system status.
 If the system is armed, the panel will do nothing until the next day at the auto-arm time, when it will check the system again.
 If the system is disarmed at the auto-arm time, the panel will sound the buzzer of all keypads for one minute.
-If the Bell Squawk During Auto Arm option is enabled (section [014], option [2]), the bell will squawk once every 10 seconds while the system is auto-arming.
 If a valid access code is entered, auto-arming will be cancelled.